 To measure the sky area covered by an image, we use the idea of angular area or solid angle.
 This is related to angle the same way area is related to length.
 Usual units of angular area are "square degrees" or "square arcmin".
 The natural unit of solid angle is the steradian, which is the angular area subtended by an angular area 1 radian by 1 radian.
-(See appendix).
-There are 4π steradians in a complete sphere, as seen from the sphere's center.
+(See Appendix A).
+There are $4\pi$ steradians in a complete sphere, as seen from the sphere's center.

 The field of view of moderate to large telescopes is often much smaller than one might initially expect.
-For example, the OU telescope + AP7p CCD gives a field size of about 10×10 arcmin (100 arcmin2), or a square piece of the sky about 1/3 the extent of the Moon on a side.
+For example, the OU telescope + AP7p CCD gives a field size of about $10 \times 10$ arcmin (100 arcmin), or a square piece of the sky about 1/3 the extent of the Moon on a side.
 To cover the entire sky visible from Norman, one would have to take over 1 million images with this telescope and CCD combination!